 Imagine that someone sends an urgent message asking you to add some finishing touches to a document.
 However, there’s a problem — you can’t access the document without your computer.

 As this situation is widespread in our digital world, people increasingly turn to cloud storage.
-According to one report, individuals, businesses, organizations, and governments will store 100 zettabytes of data in the cloud by 2025.
+According to a 2020 report by Cybersecurity Ventures, individuals, businesses, organizations, and governments will store 100 zettabytes of data in the cloud by 2025.
 Research also shows that 50% of individuals use cloud storage either in the office or home.

 If you’re not one of those people or are looking to change cloud storage services, entering the world of online storage may seem daunting to you.